Astros brass huddles to discuss Osuna's pending arrival | New Country 923

 MLB handed him the second-longest suspension since its domestic violence policy was enacted three years ago and Osuna did not appeal.

-The Astros acquired the right-handed reliever from the Blue Jays at the trade deadline this week.
+The Astros acquired the right-hander from the Blue Jays at the trade deadline this week.
 The move raised eyebrows in the clubhouse and around baseball since Houston had previously stated its no-tolerance policy regarding domestic violence.

 The team released minor leaguer Danry Vasquez last spring after surveillance video surfaced showing him assaulting a woman.